.

 Usually, claudication only affects one leg; if it impacts both, symptoms are usually worse in one leg than the other.
 Over time, these symptoms typically become more severe.
 The only way to improve your condition is to treat the underlying cause.

-During your procedure, one of our Houston and Dallas area vein specialists will insert a small IV and wire through your groin, gaining access to a blood vessel.
+During your procedure, one of our Houston or Dallas area vein specialists will insert a small IV and wire through your groin, gaining access to a blood vessel.
 From there, we use imaging to guide that wire into a position where it can impact your affected artery.
 Depending on the progression of your PAD, we will use a balloon to widen the blood vessel (angioplasty) or a stent to hold it open; both options will increase blood flow to your lower extremities, and should relieve your claudication symptoms.